LukeWaterhouse/CSC3131-GeckoSpot/README.md

 ```
 prettier --write .
 ```
-this will use the .pretterrc to format all files
+this uses the .pretterrc to format all files